medialab-online/medialab-api-toolbox/examples/upload-powershell/README.md

 - The location of your MediaLab FTP server: `$FTPHost`
 - Your FTP username: `$FTPUser`
 - Your password: `$FTPPass` \
-  Keep in mind that if an attacker has access to the script with your password in it, the security of your account is compromised
+  ⚠️ Keep in mind that if an attacker has access to the script with your password in it, the security of your account is compromised
+- The directory you want to upload files from: `$UploadFolder`
+- The file you want to log messages to, should be an existing file: `$LogFile`

 ## Running script

 - Open `powershell` window
-- Change directory (`cd`) to where the script is
+- Change directory (`cd`) to directory where the script is
 - Run with `.\MediaLabUploadFTP.ps1`

 ## Running script periodically